What are the best plants for north-facing gardens? Living in a north-facing home does not mean you cannot have a fabulous lush, green garden.

 Many people believe that creating a paradise in a cooler, shadier north-facing garden is very difficult.

-In fact, many plants won’t tolerate full sun at all.
+Many plants won’t tolerate full sun at all.
 These kinds of plants are perfect for a north-facing garden.

-In a north-facing garden, you will get some sun on the eastern side when the sun rises.
+In a north-facing garden, you will get sun on the eastern side when the sun rises.
 You will also get some afternoon sun when it sets in the west.

 However, for most of the day, areas of your garden against walls, fences, and structures will be in the shade.